 And so I come to the point of this story and this exercise, which is to introduce a donation facility to The Holly Tree Tales.
 If you would like to make a donation, £5 or any other amount, in recognition of the value of my writing and towards the maintenance of this website (which has annual fees in order to keep it advertisement free and of my own design), I would be most grateful.
 I shall be tithing ten percent of all ‘income’ received, to keep the energy moving in a positive direction and to maintain correct stewardship of resource … that is where I believe blessings are, and every seed planted will thus have a chance at least to grow and to sustain the increase of good fruit.

 Having decided to step courageously into the e-commerce world, this week I learnt another new skill, by opening a PayPal account for the first time.
 This is now set up to create flow.
 Please feel free to make your donation here, but please know that there is no obligation to do so and no one is under any duress to contribute at all!
 This is merely a request, for your …

-In order to assist with the ongoing costs and maintenance of The Holly Tree Tales website and blog.
-If you would like to make a contribution, please consider the value of my writing and feel welcome to donate ANY amount of your choice to the work here.
+In order to assist with the costs and maintenance of running the The Holly Tree Tales blog, please donate ANY amount of your choice.
 With sincere thanks. ♥

 In strength, and hope, and trust,